 Song facts: Honey Pie

-On October 1st 1968, the Beatles recorded a new Paul McCartney song Honey Pie for the band's forthcoming White Album.
-The track was recorded at Trident Studios, London.
+On October 1st 1968, The Beatles recorded Honey Pie, a new Paul McCartney song for the band's forthcoming White Album, at Trident Studios, London.

 Honey Pie was written solely by McCartney as a homage to the old British music hall style of music.
 Honey Pie, an actress who hits the big time in the USA leaves behind a lover forlorn and lamenting her return on the boat that took her from him.
 To get the authentic effect on Paul's voice George Martin fed his vocals through a compressor and superimposed actually noise from a scratchy old phonograph record.